fadden/CiderPress2/ndocs/Manual-cp2.md

 set then one will be lost.
 The modification date from the file will be used, and the read-only flag will be used to set the access flags.

-### Finding Resource Forks ###
+### Pairing Resource Forks ###

-When adding files, the process for finding associated resource forks is:
+As mentioned earlier, when adding a set of files, it may be necessary to combine two host files into a single forked file.
+The specific process for doing this is:

- - If ADF is enabled, and a file with the same name prefixed by `._` is found, it will be checked to see if it's AppleDouble.
-If so, the contents are used as the resource fork, and will be merged with the data fork file when found.
+ - If ADF (AppleDouble) is enabled, and a file with the same name but prefixed with `._` is found in the same directory, it will be checked to see if it's AppleDouble.
+If so, and it contains a resource fork, the contents will be merged with the data fork file when found.
- - Else, if AS is enabled, and the file has the extension ".as", it will be checked to see if it's AppleSingle.
-If so, the contents are used, and both forks are obtained from the file.
+ - Else, if AS (AppleSingle) is enabled, and the file has the extension ".as", it will be checked to see if it's AppleSingle.
+If so, both forks will be obtained from the file.
  - Else, if NAPS is enabled and the file has a "hashtag" extension, the extension will be stripped and the file will be treated as data or resource.
 When the other part of the file is found, the forks will be combined.
- - Else, if Host is enabled, every data file open will be paired with a check for a resource fork.
+ - Else, if Host preservation is enabled, a check for a "..namedfork/rsrc" entry will be made for every file added.

 Mixing and matching is not advisable.
 For example, when adding a file called "FOO#062000", if NAPS is enabled then no attempt to find a "..namedfork/rsrc" entry will be made.

+The same process is also used to determine the file attributes, such as the file type and modification date.

 ### Access Flags ###